AdityaRoy-1996/Projected-Bands-in-Quantum-Espresso/README.md

 Note  :  Wannier Window visualization is also supported due to my current work in it.
 Examples are in Spin_Orbit\Pt.
 All datas extracted from Quantum Espresso Outputs are exported in MATLAB .mat format by Default.
 This enables plotting the graphs in MATLAB as well ( See example  Spin-Unpolarized\MoS2\Continnious_bands\MATLAB_OUTPUT ).

 Note  :  Not all the figures created are actual projections, for example, in Spin_Polarized/FeO/Figure, Fe p-orbitals and O d-orbitals are empty ( or shows only one band occupied due to auto-normalization in python matplotlib ).
-Since this orbital wavefunctions are not stated in their pseudo-potential files, hence their are no contributions in electronic ennergies, but for the sake of even number of arrays supported by numpy, the code also has spaces to occupy those weights ( whcich are nothing but zeros ).
+Since this orbital wavefunctions are not stated in their pseudo-potential files, hence their are no contributions in electronic ennergies, but for the sake of even number of arrays supported by numpy, the code also has spaces to occupy those weights ( which are nothing but zeros ).

 It is highly recomended to go through all the example file's inputs and `band_projection_QE.py` for each of them before running it for your material.